The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: Appendix: Painlevé equations as isomonodromic deformations of systems

-All three kinds of systems \eqref{eq:wm-A}, \eqref{eq:wm-okubosyst}, \eqref{eq:wm-bsyst}, and their isomonodromy problems are essentially equivalent (at least on a Zariski open set of irreducible systems \eqref{eq:wm-A}).
-Under an additional assumption that no $\vartheta_i$ is integral, the condition on (generalized) isomonodromicity of the each of the above linear systems is equivalent to the Painlevé equation $P_{VI}(\vartheta)$ \cite{HF}.
+All three kinds of systems \eqref{eq:wm-A}, \eqref{eq:wm-okubosyst}, \eqref{eq:wm-bsyst}, and their isomonodromy problems are essentially equivalent (at least on the Zariski open set of irreducible systems \eqref{eq:wm-A}).
+Under an additional assumption that no $\vartheta_i$ is an integer, the condition on (generalized) isomonodromicity of the each of the above linear systems is equivalent to the Painlevé equation $P_{VI}(\vartheta)$ \cite{HF}.